Eddie Rickenbacker

-Edward Vernon Rickenbacker (October 8, 1890 – July 23, 1973) was an American fighter pilot in World War I and a Medal of Honor recipient.
+Edward Vernon Rickenbacker (born Edward Rickenbacher, October 8, 1890 – July 23, 1973) was an American fighter pilot in World War I and a Medal of Honor recipient.
 With 26 aerial victories, he was the most successful and most decorated United States flying ace of the war.
-He was also a race car driver, an automotive designer, and a long-time head of Eastern Air Lines.
+He was also a racing driver, an automotive designer, and a long-time head of Eastern Air Lines.